Pleasant-exe/Destiny-2-Solo-lobby/README.md

 ## How do i use this?

-Before trying to run the script you must allow Windows Powershell to run .ps1 files, this can be done by oppening Powershell as admin and typing the following.
-[Download](https://github.com/MrPleasant-exe/Destiny-2-Solo-lobby/releases).
+Before trying to run the script you must allow Windows Powershell to run .ps1 files, this can be done by oppening Powershell as admin and typing the following. [(Download here)](https://github.com/MrPleasant-exe/Destiny-2-Solo-lobby/releases).

 > set-executionpolicy remotesigned